-Filed by the Registrant ⊠ Filed by a Party other than the Registrant o

-Check the appropriate box:

-- Preliminary Proxy Statement

-- o Confidential, For Use of the Commission only (as permitted by Rule 14a-6(e)(2))

-- □ Definitive Proxy Statement

-- o Definitive Additional Materials

-- o Soliciting Material Pursuant to Rule 14a-12

-GARTNER, INC.

-(Name of Registrant as Specified in Its Charter)

-Payment of Filing Fee (Check the appropriate box):

-- ☒ No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined: - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

-o Fee paid previously with preliminary materials.

-o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- (1) Amount Previously Paid:

-- (2) Form, Schedule or Registration Statement No.:

-- (3) Filing Party:

-- (4) Date Filed:
+Filed b by a Party other than the Registrant  Check the appropriate box: □ ([x] I □ I Confidential, For Use of the Commission only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials GARTNER, INC. (Name of Registrant as Specified in Its Charter) Payme ent of Filing Fee (Check the appropriate box): No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined: Proposed maximum aggregate value of transaction: Total fee paid: □ Fee paid previously with preliminary materials. eck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. ((1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: